 If you want to pay homage in your dress to the styles of Gypsy Rose Lee, Tempest Storm, Sally Rand and Bettie Page, wearing burlesque styles in your lingerie will surely accomplish this goal.
 The style and glamor of these ladies brought burlesque lingerie to the forefront and put it on display before the masses of admirers who, continue even today, to be fans of the style and beauty that is displayed while wearing burlesque style lingerie.

 Professional Burlesque Costumes: Shoes

-With performers like Dita von Teese who performs burlesque strip teases and embodies a classic pin-up girl style, and even a movie focusing on burlesque shows released in 2010 (entitled Burlesque and featuring singers Cher and Christina Aguilera), burlesque is quickly becoming a popular form of entertainment again.
+With performers like Dita von Teese who performs burlesque strip teases and embodies a classic pin-up girl style, and even a movie focusing on burlesque shows released in 2010 (entitled No products found. and featuring singers Cher and Christina Aguilera), burlesque is quickly becoming a popular form of entertainment again.
 Even outside of the shows, the style that is embodied from burlesque shows has hit the runways and streets, with many women wearing clothes that are reminiscent of a previous era.